yanivweiss/PassportcardHW/README.md

 ![Prediction Intervals](outputs/figures/prediction_intervals.png)

 This figure shows 90% prediction intervals for different risk segments.
 The intervals widen considerably for higher-risk predictions, indicating greater uncertainty.
 For the highest risk segment, the 90% prediction interval spans ±45% of the predicted value, while for the lowest risk segment, the interval is narrower at ±28%.
+This pattern clearly demonstrates that our confidence decreases as predicted amounts increase, particularly for predictions above $1,200 where data becomes more sparse.

 This uncertainty has important implications:
 - Individual predictions should be treated as estimates with significant variance